DeLittleCat/Graveler-Soft-Lock-Challenge/README.md

 # The Unlikely Escape

 Source code (and data) of my implementations for this challenge.
-Sorry the math looks bad, GitHub's $\LaTeX$ rendering is horrific to work with.
-It also doesn't help this is my foray into set theory.
+I moved the math to Desmos, since GitHub's $\LaTeX$ rendering is horrific to work with and so I don't have to describe what I'm doing with sets.

 # How to use